ultimatemovers/wafwaf/en/jobs.md

   job_description: |-
     ** What awaits you at Waf-Waf: **

-    Our concept focuses on the production of waffles, pancakes and pancakes or a milkshake in a very original concept.
-Our main motto is #radostprovsechny and we will expect that from you as well.
+    Our concept focuses on the production of waffles, pancakes and american pancakes or a milkshake in a very original concept.
+Our main motto is #joyforall and we will expect that from you as well.

     ** Who we are looking for in Waf-Waf: **